Learn something new every day

 These small fruits have pit that must be removed before the umebashi is consumed.
 The pit is often removed during the meal’s preparation, however some umeboshi dishes contain whole umeboshi with the pits still inside.
 Though umeboshi are most commonly purchased whole, the fruits are also pureed into a paste, which can be purchased to use in soups and sauces.

 In addition to being flavorful, this Japanese fruit product has a plethora of purported health benefits.
-It is believed to sooth diarrhea, vomiting, and indigestion.
+It is believed to soothe diarrhea, vomiting, and indigestion.
 Viral infections and bacterial infections can be treated with the fruit as well.
 Rather than eating the whole pickled ume, a tea is often made from it for these medicinal treatments.

 Just as the apple is considered an important fruit to consume each day in Western medicine, a pickled plum a day is considered equally beneficial among the Japanese.
 In Japan, meals are sometimes followed with a single umeboshi.
 This is consumed plain to aid in digestion and promote general health.